-We provide education and therapeutic services for up to 21 primary and early secondary aged children with social, emotional and mental health difficulties.
-All of our children currently have statements of Special Educational Needs or Education, Health and Care Plans.
+We provide specialist education and therapeutic CAMHs services for up to 21 primary and early secondary aged children with social, emotional and mental health difficulties.
+All of our children currently have Education, Health and Care Plans.

-All schooling is tailored for children with complex social, emotional and mental health difficulties, and accommodates individual learning needs.
+Our curriculum and therapeutic approach is tailored for children with complex social, emotional and mental health needs, and accommodates individual learning and behavioural needs.

 Everything we do is supported by a wide range of clinical and therapeutic inputs including:

-- intensive work with parents, carers and families
+- collaborative work with parents, carers and families

 - therapeutic milieu that underpins the day to day work

 We work together to nurture and support the child’s emotional, social and educational development.
 Our therapeutic approach and collaborative working enables children and parents/carers to gain a positive experience of school and mental health settings.

 Our staff team meets weekly to ensure that we are working together and paying attention to the needs of the whole child.
 We also ensure we reflect on our own practice and learn from experiences.

 When a child is referred, we complete an assessment with them and their family before they join us.
 This includes meeting and engagement sessions with the child and their parents or carers, linking with other professionals who may be involved, visiting them at their current school and at home.
 This enables us to start to get to know one another, to begin building trusting relationships and to plan for children’s individual needs and strengths.
 When we all agreed that they are ready to join our school children start on a part time timetable that gradually increases at a pace that works for them.

 Work with parents/carers and families